soloesteban/masters_stevens/paper/manuscript.md

 ### **2. Methodology**

-The creation of the Medical Device Systems Engineering Book (MDSE-B) involved several systematic steps:
+The creation of the Medical Device Systems Engineering Book (MDSE-B) involves several systematic steps:

 1.  **Literature Review**: An extensive review of existing literature, research papers, and relevant resources in systems engineering and medical devices.